pschfr/two-js-experiments/README.md

 <img src="two-js/imgs/weather.gif">

 <h2>Face Generator</h2>
 A small Face Generator, inspired in part by Miis and <a href="http://bobobo.wikia.com/wiki/J">J from Bobobo-bo Bo-bobo</a>.
-It was originally created as a tool for me to play around with Bezier curves and retrieve values to create animations with Two.js.
+It was originally created as a tool for me to play around with parametric curves and retrieve values to create animations with Two.js.

 Live demos of previous iterations of this idea: